 - We will not cut off power to anyone for nonpayment.

-- The suspension of administration charges for unpaid bills will end on September 30, 2020.
+- The suspension of administration charges for unpaid bills ended on September 30, 2020.
 If you expect to have trouble paying your bill, you can make a payment arrangement online, in your Customer Space or by phone.

 Our prevention measures